cdb342/GDFusion/README.md

 ## 📜 Citation

-If you find OccVerse useful in your research, please consider citing our relevant papers:
+If you find OccStudio useful in your research, please consider citing our relevant papers:

 ```bibtex
 @InProceedings{chen2025rethinking,